woojiahao/Taiga/docs/moderation_system.md

 More information on this can be found in the [bot basics](bot_basics.md?id=muted-role) section of the documentation.

+## Time Multipliers
+Taiga offers 4 time multipliers:

+1. Seconds (**S**)
+2. Minutes (**M**)
+3. Hours (**H**)
+4. Days (**D**)

+These time multipliers work in conjunction with commands like `mute` as they specify how long each time unit passed to these commands last for.

+## Mute
+You can mute users for a specific duration of time using the `mute` command, following such a format:

+> mute { User ID/Mention } { Duration } { Reason }

+Users will receive a direct message from Taiga informing them of the mute as well as the duration of the mute and the reason for the mute.

+The duration is multiplied by the [time multiplier](moderation_system.md?id=time-multipliers) set in the server, with the default being **minutes**

+### Gagging
+Seeing how users might interfere whilst moderators are handling a situation, moderators can use the `gag` command which will mute a user for **5 minutes**, enabling moderators to sort things out first.

+The reason set for a gag is: *You have been gagged whilst moderators handle an ongoing conflict.
+Please be patient.*

+> gag { User ID/Mention }

 ## Strikes
 User infractions are handled via strikes, which can hold weights from 0 to 3.
 A user can be infracted using the `strike` command.